 The Artist Diploma is a two-year certificate program offering the exceptionally talented, emerging professional musician practical instruction and experience in music performance at the post- baccalaureate level.
 Coursework emphasizes private study, recital performance, and ensemble performance, while allowing students to tailor their remaining elective coursework as best supports their personal background and goals.
 Admission is based largely on performance ability, as assessed through rigorous live auditions.
-The Artist Diploma is offered for the following areas of study: brass, guitar, instrumental conducting, jazz, piano, strings, voice, and woodwinds.
+The Artist Diploma is offered for the following areas of study: brass, woodwinds, strings, percussion, guitar, voice, jazz, piano, and instrumental conducting.

 Criteria for Admission